Track & Trace

 Middle East service disruptions

-Röhlig Logistics is closely monitoring the unfolding situation in the Middle East and its potential impact on global supply chains.
+Röhlig Logistics is closely monitoring the situation in the Middle East and the impact on global supply chains.
 While our primary focus remains on ensuring continuity for our customers, our thoughts are with all those affected by the developments in the region.

 Key takeaways

-Air and Sea Freight operations across the Middle East remain significantly disrupted.
+Air and Sea Freight operations across the Middle East remain disrupted.
 The Strait of Hormuz is currently closed to vessel traffic, halting transits and causing route diversions, including around the Cape of Good Hope.
-Multiple airlines have suspended or restricted services due to widespread airspace and airport closures.
-UAE sea freight flows are impacted, with export activity paused and import delays expected.
+Multiple airlines have reduced services, although many report recovering numbers of passenger and freighter flights.
 Emergency surcharges and war-risk premiums are being implemented on affected trade lanes.
-Röhlig is assessing impacted shipments and coordinating alternative routing solutions.
+Röhlig is continually assessing impacted shipments and has a number of alternative solutions available.

 Looking for help?